15.2. Creating Layers

 • Add saved file to map: to add the new layer to the canvas

-However, some parameters are specific to raster and vector formats:
+However, some parameters are specific to certain formats:

 15.2.2.2.
 Raster specific parameters